vezzolter/DSA/DataStructures/Tree/BST/BST.md

 ---
 **Important Details:**
 - **Duplicates** — while some implementations disallow duplicates elements, some allow.
-The question is how to handle them is up to developer, one common approach is to add counter to each node and simply update it.
+The question is how to handle them is up to developer, one common approach can be either to add counter to each node and simply update it, or entirely skip duplicates.
-- **Balance** — insertion and deletion can affect the balance of the BST, meaning that the heights of the left and right subtrees of nodes may differ significantly.
+- **Balance** — insertions and deletions can affect the balance of the BST, meaning that the heights of the left and right subtrees of nodes may differ significantly.
 If that happens tree may still function correctly, but it may exhibit degraded performance (both space and time), especially for large datasets.
 To prevent this, balancing mechanisms may be employed (e.g. AVL, Red-Black).

+---
+**Operations:**
+Currently in Progress...